-From left to right: Prepared Health CEO Ashish V. Shah led a panel at the recent Home Health Care News Summit with David Baiada, CEO, BAYADA Home Health Care; Rajesh Aggarwal, senior vice president, Jefferson Strategic Ventures & Innovation, Thomas Jefferson University and Jefferson Health; and Joe Kiernan, chief strategy officer, Ocean Healthcare.
+From left to right: Dina CEO Ashish V. Shah led a panel at the recent Home Health Care News Summit with David Baiada, CEO, BAYADA Home Health Care; Rajesh Aggarwal, senior vice president, Jefferson Strategic Ventures & Innovation, Thomas Jefferson University and Jefferson Health; and Joe Kiernan, chief strategy officer, Ocean Healthcare.

 As integration and communication become critical to the success of patient outcomes, especially with senior patients, coordination through the continuum of care has become more sophisticated.
-Prepared Health CEO Ashish V. Shah recently asked leaders from Jefferson Health, BAYADA Home Health Care and Ocean Healthcare to share strategies for building preferred provider networks and outcome-based partnerships.
+Dina CEO Ashish V. Shah recently asked leaders from Jefferson Health, BAYADA Home Health Care and Ocean Healthcare to share strategies for building preferred provider networks and outcome-based partnerships.
 Here are some of the highlights from their discussion at the recent Home Health Care News Summit in Chicago:

 David Baiada, BAYADA Home Health Care: I think care transitions are one of the worst experiences that people have to go through in life.
 For any of you who have had the responsibility or experience of navigating the journey from hospital to home, and then staying safe at home, it can often be terrible, even for those of us who do it for a living.
 And so we spend a lot of time internally getting our teams excited and energized to make it better.
 We think about basics: being really responsive, friendly, fast, easy to work with, great communication, these things that I think get skipped.
 That’s where it all starts.